 - Making their first order

-Lastly, the good thing about loyalty programs is that it’s the trifecta for marketing:
+Lastly, the good thing about loyalty programs is that they’re the trifecta for marketing:

-- It’s hands-free and doesn’t require much maintenance from a store owner’s perspective
+- Totally hands-free and doesn’t require much maintenance from a store owner’s perspective.

-- It’s great from a customers perspective and is the type of thing they’ll actively try to take advantage of
+- Great from a customer’s perspective & is the type of thing they’ll actively try to take advantage of

-- And it’s a more interesting way to engage your customers without just giving them more special % offs
+- A more interesting way to engage your customers without just giving them more special % offs

 There’s something special about loyalty programs and I believe that these three points are why they’re so effective.

-If you want to start a loyalty program for your WooCommerce store, Advanced Coupons can help you do that (and a whole lot more too).
+If you want to start a reliable loyalty program for your WooCommerce store, we are proud to present our WooCommerce Loyalty Program plugin.